ryardley/ts-bus/README.md

 // get a new useState function const useState = useBusState.configure({
     subscriber: (dispatch, bus) => bus.subscribe("**", (ev) => dispatch(ev.payload))

+    /*
+    The boilerplate code can be reduced by using the stateSubscribeDefinition function.
+    subscriber: stateSubscribeDefinition("**")
+    */
 });

 const state = useState(/*...*/);